victorsc45/MyTeamGenerator/README.md

     so that I have quick access to emails and GitHub profiles and remember the school that our interns working from.
 #### **User input**

-The project must prompt the user to build an engineering team.
+The project prompts the user to build an engineering team.
 An engineering team consists of a manager, and any number of engineers and interns.

 #### **Roster output**